 For some creators that may have difficulty monetizing in the other methods mentioned above, allowing your dedicated viewers the opportunity to support you via Patreon or another similar service is a good way to supplement your income and allow you to create more videos/projects in the future.

-These are 9 ways to make money on YouTube in 2021, all of which are methods that creators are currently using to generate an income and monetize their channels.
+That’s 9 profitable ways how to earn money on YouTube in 2021, all of which are methods that creators are currently using to generate an income and monetize their channels.
+With many not receiving hundreds of thousands of views.